 Using catch_response in Locust for Custom Response Validation

-from locust import HttpUser, constant, task
+catch_responsefrom locust import HttpUser, constant, task

 class MyReqRes(HttpUser):